aleksati/hardanger-fiddle-performance-analysis/README.md

  <img src="presentation/img/2.jpg" width=auto>
 </p>

-An integrated extension of the first tool.
+In this tool we define "timing patterns" as a sequence of **beat duration ratios**.

 * We import a specific text file listing all the repeating motifs (phrases/harmonic patterns) of the performance.
 The list is added to the track JSON.

-* By selecting a bar/measure range, for instance from bar-1 to bar-3, the program will see if your selection corresponds to any of the collected harmonic patterns.
-If it finds matches, it colors ALL instances of the pattern in the performance.
+* By selecting a bar/measure range, for instance from bar-1 to bar-3, the program will see if the selection corresponds to any of the collected harmonic patterns (from the text file).
+If it finds matches, it colors ALL instances of the pattern in the score and plots the timing patterns of said instances in a custom plot.

-* The main feature of this tool is its capability of plotting the timing patterns (in this case the **beat duration ratios**) of all the found pattern instances in a custom plot (built in jsui).
-We can then investigate how the timing of the recurrin motifs evolve over the course of the performance.
+* This enables us to investigate how the timing patterns of the recurring motifs in a performance, and their evolution over time.
+A technique similar to what is used in (Johansson 2019, p.5).
 We can of course also export the plotted data in a smaller, more concise JSON format.

 ### Further work suggestions
 * when changing the beat onset and durations, we only do so in one place.
 If the beat being adjusted is part of a repeating motif (harmonic pattern), maybe a good idea would be to make the local change propegate to all instances of the motif.
 So all instances of the repeating motif would be subjected to the same changes.

 * Have one button (feature) that instantly quantizes all the beats in the performance to have equal durations based on the total duration of the performance.
-Then, users could try to "recreate" certian performance pattern by adjuting the beats.
+Then, users could try to "recreate" certian performance pattern by adjuting the beats. <br>

-### Some closing remarks
 *The note ratios are calculated with respects to their associated beat duration.
-**The beat ratios are calculated with respect to their associated bar duration.
+The beat ratios are calculated with respect to their associated bar duration. <br>

 # Tool nr.3
 ## 3. Investigate Musical Properties of Recurring Timing Patterns.